SSWConsulting/SSW.Rules.Content/rules/best-libraries-for-icons/rule.md

 This is simplified if you are using **Bootstrap**, as it comes with a font-based icon library you can use in your web application.
 However, there is an even better third-party font-based icon library you should use when using Bootstrap: [Font Awesome](https://fontawesome.com/).

-Font Awesome provides scalable vector icons that can be customized purely through CSS and some are completely free for commercial projects.
+**Font Awesome** provides scalable vector icons that can be customized purely through CSS and some are completely free for commercial projects.
 This is great if you’re tight on implementation deadlines and need generic icons in a hurry.
 In the ideal world, a specifically custom-designed icon set is the way to go.

-Using it on your project is easy, just use your email and register on their website: [Get Started](https://fontawesome.com/start).
+Using Font Awesome on your project is easy, just use your email and register on their website: [Get Started](https://fontawesome.com/start).
 Then you will be able to download and serve locally or use a CDN.

 Read the ["Basic Use" documentation](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use).